ethanl66/smolboi-firmware-v1.0/README.md

 ## Description

 Smol Boi is a custom personal 40% keyboard PCB designed to provide a compact and efficient layout.
 This repository contains the firmware required for the keyboard to function.
-PCB files can be found at [here](https://github.com/ethanl66/smol-boi)
+PCB files can be found [here](https://github.com/ethanl66/smol-boi)

 ## Features